iarroyo/alfresco-latch/README.md

 ##PREREQUISITES
- * Alfresco
+ * Alfresco 4.2 or higher
     * Tested with Alfresco Community version [5.0.a]
     * Tested with Alfresco Enterprise version [4.2.0.3, 4.2.3.3]

  * To get the **"Application ID"** and **"Secret"**, (fundamental values for integrating Latch in any application), it’s necessary to register a developer account in [Latch's website](https://latch.elevenpaths.com).
 On the upper right side, click on **"Developer area"**.